 2. Project Background

 In 2013, the Board of the Avery-Copp House (ACH), a small, independent house museum located in Groton, Connecticut, on the advice of their special projects consultant, brought in the Yale Urban Design Workshop (YUDW), a community design center affiliated with the Yale School of Architecture, to think about how the museum could play a more vital and strategic role in the community, and increase its visibility and impact.
-In initial brainstorming meetings with the museum, the consultant introduced preliminary research on the dormant plan for a regional heritage park, which the group agreed had the potential of increasing the reach of all of its smaller constituent organizations and sites.
+In initial brainstorming meetings with the museum, the consultant introduced preliminary research on the dormant plan for a regional heritage park, which the group agreed had the potential of increasing the reach of all of the smaller constituent organizations and sites that could be part of the park.
+(Andrei, otherwise the “its” could be referring to the Copp House.)
 Partly as a community service and partly out of self interest, the ACH board then retained the YUDW to investigate the potential for restarting the effort, and to think about what a Thames River Heritage Park for the 21st century might look like.

-The project began with a series of thematic meetings and discussions with a small steering committee, established by the Avery-Copp House, which included museum staff, state and local legislators, and citizens from the area.
+The project began with a series of thematic meetings and discussions with a small steering committee, established by the Avery-Copp House, which included museum board members and staff, state and local elected officials, and citizens from the area.
 The group developed a working vision statement in an attempt to define the park.
 The vision statement is presented following the table of contents at the beginning of this plan.

 This initial period was followed by an extensive consultation with potential stakeholders, local officials and legislators in the region.
 Over the course of several months in 2013, the YUDW conducted more than 30 individual and small group meetings, to discuss the needs and concerns of the heritage community who might benefit from being part of the park.
-Through these discussions, the following common issues were identified as important things that the heritage park might be able to address:
+Through these discussions, the following common issues were identified as important challenges that the heritage park might be able to address:

 Declining visitors to regional heritage-based institutions, both small and large

-Declining local, state and federal funding available to individual heritage based groups
+Declining local, state and federal funding available to individual heritage groups

 Small heritage-based institutions struggle for funding, visibility and relevance

-Disconnected heritage sites in the region rely on automobile to get from one to another; weak pedestrian and transit connections between sites and between New London and Groton
+Disconnected heritage sites in the region rely on convoluted automobile routes to get from one to another; weak pedestrian and transit connections between sites and between New London and Groton

 Experience of visiting different sites is uncoordinated; erratic information and opening schedules and events